jeffswartz/poctestnetwork/js-sample/README.md

 var publisherEl = document.createElement('div'),
     subscriberEl = document.createElement('div'),
 ```

-Note that we set the `testNetwork` option of the `Session.subscribe()` method to `true`.
-This causes the app to actually use the stream returned by the OpenTok Media Router.
-(By default, when you subscribe to a stream you publish, OpenTok.js simply uses the local camera
-fead as the video display for the Subscriber element in the HTML DOM.)

 Upon subscribing to the test stream, the app calls the `testStreamingCapability()` function.
 This function calls the `performQualityTest()` function, which is defined in the